Benyxel/buysellclub.org/frontend/DEPLOYMENT_SETUP.md

    - **Description**: The base URL of your Railway backend API
    - **Example**: `https://your-app-name.up.railway.app`
    - **For local development**: Leave empty (uses Vite proxy to `http://localhost:8000`)
-   - **Where to set**: Vercel Dashboard → Your Project → Settings → Environment Variables
+   - **Where to set**: GitHub Repository → Settings → Secrets and variables → Actions → New repository secret

 ### Optional Environment Variables